 Anyone who wants to keep their data totally private could just stay off the internet.
 That isn’t much of an option in today’s world.
 So it’s about taking the right security steps, and making informed choices about how we share our data.
 Sometimes, as with government surveillance, those choices are out of our hands.
 But there are steps you can take to increase your privacy.

 - Take security measures – Keep your online accounts safe, reduce risk of security breaches by keeping your software up to date and using security software, and be aware of common online risks.

 - Be careful who you sign up with – Not every cloud service with a fancy website can be trusted with your information.
 Research online, read terms of service, and try to find out how they’ll use your data.

 - Use a VPN service – VPN services encrypt your Internet traffic so that third parties can’t snoop on your activities.
 Data is much more secure when you connect to the Internet via a VPN.

 So is internet privacy a lost cause?
 As we’ve seen, putting our personal information in the hands of big companies is not very secure.
 There’s a real risk it will be stolen.
 And that risk seems to be increasing.

 Using online services means willfully giving up a bit of our privacy.
 But because we want to be part of a connected world, many of us are happy to do so.

-In the Internet’s economy, your personal data is valuable currency.
-Internet privacy isn’t likely to get any easier in the future – so stay aware, stay secure, and choose how you share your data carefully.
+In the internet economy, your personal data is valuable currency. internet privacy isn’t likely to get any easier in the future – so stay aware, stay secure, and choose how you share your data carefully.